The Amazon rainforest: the world's most important ecosystem

-The Amazon rainforest stretches across 5.5 million square kilometres – an area far larger than the EU.
-All figures describing some aspect of the Amazon convey the region’s unique status on the planet:
+The Amazon rainforest stretches across 5.5 million square kilometers/2.1 million square miles – an area far more extensive than the EU and more than half of the US.
+All figures describing some aspect of the Amazon tell us about the region’s unique status on the planet:

-- The forest produces more than 50 per cent of all the rain that falls in the Amazon region, and it affects rainfall patterns far outside South America.
+- The forest produces more than 50 percent of all the rain that falls in the Amazon region, and it probably affects rainfall patterns far outside South America.

-- The Amazon rainforest contains 10 per cent of all biomass on Earth.
-The forest thus stores vast amounts of carbon that is released into the atmosphere as deforestation takes place.
-These releases contribute to global warming.
+- The Amazon rainforest contains 10 percent of all biomass on Earth.
+It means that when deforestation takes place, the vast amounts of carbon that the forest stores are released into the atmosphere as carbon dioxide, a greenhouse gas that contributes significantly to global warming.

-Obtaining recognition of indigenous peoples’ right to their traditional lands has proved extremely effective in protecting the rainforest.
-Forest areas remain standing where their traditional populations secure the legal right to manage them.
+Getting recognition of indigenous peoples’ rights to their traditional lands has proven extremely effective in protecting the rainforest.
+Forests remain standing where their traditional populations secure the legal right to manage them.

 For that reason, rights are at the heart of Rainforest Foundation Norway’s approach to preserving the Amazon rainforest.
-We work together with our local partners on the political level in the various Amazon countries to ensure that the rights of indigenous peoples are strengthened and respected in law.
+We work closely with our local partners on the political level in the various Amazon countries to ensure that the rights of indigenous peoples are recognized, strengthened, and upheld through law.

 Our work in the region has one primary goal: